gullabi/long-audio-aligner/README.md

 python align.py <audiofile> <textfile>
 ```

-Needs `pocketsphinx` and the model of the language.
+Needs `pocketsphinx` install and also all the necessary resources for the language (acoustic model, language model, phonetic dictionary).